logto-io/logto/packages/connectors/connector-patreon/README.md

 # Patreon Connector

-The official Logto connector for Patreon social sign-in, based on the GitHub connector by Silverhand Inc.
+The official Logto connector for Patreon social sign-in, based on the Hugging Face connector by Silverhand Inc.

 **Table of contents**